-Policy 6.3: Work Periods
+Policy 6.3: Work Periods Page: 1 of 1

 - A. SUBJECT.
 Work periods. - B. PURPOSE.
 To establish a policy setting uniform work periods for employees. - C. POLICY.
-To establish work periods for purposes of the Federal Fair Labor Standards Act (FLSA). - D. PROCEDURE. - 1.
-The work period for any commissioned police officers shall be twenty-eight (28) days.
+To establish work periods for purposes of the Federal Fair Labor Standards Act (FLSA).

+- 1. The work period for any commissioned police officers shall be twenty-eight (28) days.
 This work period starts at 6:00 a.m. and ends 28 days later at 5:59 a.m. - 2.
 The work period for all other City employees shall be a seven (7) day period beginning on Monday at 12:01 a.m. and continuing to Sunday at 12:00 a.m. (midnight). - 3.
 The above referenced work periods may be changed to accommodate special work schedules.

-Employee Travel and Other Official Expenditures Policy 6.4: Compensation Plan Page: 1 of 3
+Employee Travel and Other Official Expenditures Compensation Plan